ryanjoneil/tsppd-hybrid/README.md

 # TSPPD Hybrid Optimization Code

-This source code accompanies the papers "Exact Methods for Solving Traveling Salesman Problems with Pickup and Delivery in Real Time" and "Integer Models for the Traveling Salesman Problem with Pickup and Delivery".
+This source code accompanies the following papers:

+* Exact Methods for Solving Traveling Salesman Problems with Pickup and Delivery in Real Time
+* Integer Models for the Traveling Salesman Problem with Pickup and Delivery
+* Decision Diagrams for Solving Traveling Salesman Problems with Pickup and Delivery in Real Time

 The `src/` directory contains C++14 source code for the various TSPPD models used in the paper.
 All source is licensed under the ZIB Academic License, and